jualoppaz/cbd/README.md

 You can try the app in: http://cbd.herokuapp.com

 ###Subject
-In this project you can log in as a school user and you can see the avaible school trips.
-If you like any trip you could sign up for the trip, see all the attendants, delete from the trip or comment it.
+In this application you can log in as a school user and you can see the avaible school trips.
+If you like any trip you could sign up for the trip, see all the attendants or comment it.

 ###Technologies
 In this project I have used: